 Officially, BTTF began filming in November’s final week.
 In spite of this, Fox claimed (in his Lucky Man memoir) that it was set to begin in late October (the screenplay was revised on 10/21/84).
 The assistant director who told him this, during the aforementioned scouting, didn’t say “later this month” or “later next month” because the location scouting took place in August (as mentioned in The Ultimate Visual History).
 Fox knew at this point that Eric was the star.
 News articles have proven to be more contradictory as time goes on.
 According to the December 1989 issue of Orange County, it was 6 weeks.
 In 1992, it was said to be 2 weeks.
 In 1994, it was meant to be 3 weeks.
 By 1999, it was 4 weeks.

-Despite Tom’s claim, Arthur Schmidt (one of the editors) denied that Eric is the Marty who punches Biff.
+In spite of Tom’s claim, Arthur Schmidt (one of the editors) denied that Eric is the Marty who punches Biff.
 One of the questions that has been asked is why Michael isn’t wearing the same white T-shirt that Eric wore (the U.S. patent of a guitar).
 I believe that it was done to prove that they weren’t using Eric’s footage (Crispin’s clothes in the comparison shots below support this very notion).
 I asked Kevin Pike (the special effects supervisor and the designer of the film’s DeLorean) why Robert changed it.
 He said: “I don’t know.
 He asked the wardrobe gal to make Marty’s outfit resemble the kinds of clothes that I wore.”